-The initial term for the Board is five years, in line with the programme of work to develop professional standards.
+The initial term for the Board is five years, in line with the anticipated programme of work to develop professional standards.
 This term may be varied in line with the funding available.
-The Government has agreed in principle to match fund for the first five years.

-An annual review of these terms of reference will be undertaken by the Board and a revision carried out, if agreed necessary.
+The Board will conduct an annual review of these terms of reference and revisions will be made, if agreed appropriate.

-The Board is responsible for approving standards and the approach to their development.
-They will set the priorities for standards development work.
-They will commission work based on proposals presented to them, monitor progress with ongoing work and approve completed work.
+The Board is responsible for approving Fire Standards and the approach to their development.
+The Board sets the priorities for standards development work.
+They commission work based on proposals presented to them, monitor progress with ongoing work and approve completed work.

 - been developed in line with the agreed development process;

 - undergone appropriate consultation with subject matter experts and relevant stakeholders; and,

 - undergone an independent quality assurance process.

 Development of Standards

 The Board is responsible for the creation and maintenance of a framework of Fire Standards that is applicable to, or in use within, fire and rescue services in England.